 The original system drains of installed at the workhouse seems to have been a cause of problems and they were replaced in 1875.
 If the following description of the old drains is anything to go by, it must have been a very unhealthy (and smelly!) place up until then.

-The workhouse later became Walnut Tree House, and then Petersfield Hospital.
+The workhouse later became a Public Assistance Institution known as Walnut Tree House.
+After 1948, it joined the NHS as Petersfield Hospital.
 The buildings have now been demolished and housing stands on the site.

 - Cambridge Archives and Local Studies, Box SH 1009, Shire Hall, Castle Hill, Cambridge CB3 0AP.
 The extensive holdings include: Board of Guardians' minutes (1836-1920); Admission and discharge registers (1837-1930); Creed Registers (1885-1931); Births register (1837-1949); Deaths register (1848-1946); Punishment book (1914-43); Porter's admission and discharge book (1883-97); Medical Officer's examination books (1924-52); Register of lunatics (1906-11); Workhouse vaccination register (1886-1940); etc.

 - The Builder, 29th May, 1875.